vinceperkins/vinceperkins.github.io/_posts/2022-06-23-airflow-etl.md

 ---
-title: Building an Airflow Data Pipeline
+title: Airflow DAG Data Pipeline
 author: Vincent Perkins
 date: 2022-06-10 19:25:00 +0800
 categories: [Blogging, ETL]
-tags: [Airflow, Web Scraping, JavaScript]
+tags: [Airflow, Web Scraping, JavaScript, Parsing]
 math: true
 mermaid: true
 image:
-  path: /posts/20220610/mapbox.png
+  path: /posts/20220610/airflow-tasks.png
   width: 800
   height: 500
-  alt: Airflow Processes
+  alt: Airflow Tasks
 ---

 Experience as a manufacturing engineer has taught me the importance of having well organized data at-the-ready.
 The goal of data analysis should be to create a pipeline that can be reused instead of spending time on manual data manipulation.
-We will demonstrate manipulating data from a college course catalogue.
+In this project we will review the DAG python file used by Airflow to demonstrate manipulating data from a college course catalogue.
 The goal of this project was to design a process that could automate data scraping, data parsing, and data analysis.
-We will be gathering the total word count per word across multiple webpages.
+Analysis will consist of gathering the total word count per title across multiple webpages.

 ## Setup Airflow